Vythiri: Altitude

-Vythiri is 700 meters above the sea level and the weather is remarkably cooler than other parts of Wayanad.
-There are many resorts in Wayanad thanks to the salubrious climate here.
+Vythiri is 700 meters above the sea level and the weather is notably cooler than other parts of Wayanad.
+There are many resorts in Wayanad due to the climate of the area.

 Education

-There is a university here specializing in Veterinary science and there is a special college for catering management.
+There is a university here specializing in veterinary science and there is a special college for catering management.
 Oriental school of hotel management.

 Transportation

 Vythiri is 66 km by road from Kozhikode railway station and this road includes nine hairpin bends.
 The nearest major airport is at Calicut.
 The road to the east connects to Mysore and Bangalore.
 Night journey is not allowed on this sector as it goes through Bandipur national forest.

-Pookode Lake

-Pookode Lake is a fresh water lake with boating facility.
-It is very popular with tourists coming with children.
-The lake is 8.5 hectares big and the maximum depth of the water is 6.5 meters.
+Landslides at Vythiri taluk in 2024